 The fault lines of an emerging India, are threatening our social fabric.
-The dichotomies are stark: even as remain illiterate, the rise in salaries in the organised sector mask the scale of unemployment; advances in medical science do not seem to touch vulnerable members of communities unable to access basic healthcare; while an increasing part of our population suffers from obesity, an even larger number goes hungry.
+The dichotomies are stark: even as new educational institutions are set up, millions remain illiterate, the rise in salaries in the organised sector mask the scale of unemployment; advances in medical science do not seem to touch vulnerable members of communities unable to access basic healthcare; while an increasing part of our population suffers from obesity, an even larger number goes hungry.
 The growing economic divide has created an unsettling unrest.